OCA/queue/base_import_async/README.rst

 -  `Trobz <https://trobz.com>`__:

    -  Dzung Tran <dungtd@trobz.com>
+   -  Do Anh Duy <duyda@trobz.com>

 -  Daniel Duque (FactorLibre)

 Other credits
 -------------

-The migration of this module from 15.0 to 16.0 was financially supported by Camptocamp
+The migration of this module from 17.0 to 18.0 was financially supported by Camptocamp

 Maintainers